Can I have guests at my accommodation?

 They work collaboratively on our business response to the measures introduced by government as they’re announced.
 This translates to local management plans which focusses on maintaining services and keeping our residents safe.

-I’m travelling from outside the UK, do I need to self-isolate?
+I’m travelling from outside the UK, do I need to quarantine?

 I’ve heard international and national students will be separated within the accommodation?